Track mileage automatically

 The mileage rate is a rate set by the IRS to cover the expenses of using one’s personal vehicle for business purposes.
 The rate is set to cover all costs of owning and operating the vehicle for the business portion of its use.

 The IRS reevaluates the standard mileage rate each year to make sure it can cover the expenses of owning and running a vehicle.
-The mileage rate is changed almost every year.
+The mileage rate increases almost every year, and it’s usually published in late December or early January.

 Tired of logging mileage by hand?